joanaz/MMM-MirrorMirrorOnTheWall/README.md

 ### Turn on/off Magic Mirror Modules

 To turn on/off a Magic Mirror Module, it has to be installed and configured in the main project already.
 You also have to map its official module name to a transcribable spoken name in ModuleNames.json.
-For example, Module [MMM-Globe](https://github.com/LukeSkywalker92/MMM-Globe) maps to "globe", [currentweather](https://github.com/MichMich/MagicMirror/tree/master/modules/default/currentweather) maps to "current weather".
+For example, ["MMM-Globe"](https://github.com/LukeSkywalker92/MMM-Globe) maps to "globe", ["currentweather"](https://github.com/MichMich/MagicMirror/tree/master/modules/default/currentweather) maps to "current weather".

 To turn on a Magic Mirror Module, say:
 - `start {newsfeed}`